 - Report any nearby cracked or broken footpaths to your client’s local council

-- Encourage your ageing client or loved one to always wear sunglasses and a hat to reduce sun glare.
+- Encourage your aging client or loved one to always wear sunglasses and a hat to reduce sun glare.

-If you think it’s likely your ageing client or loved one might experience a fall while you’re not present, ask them whether they have a safety plan if they fall.
-If they don’t have a plan, ask them whether they’d be comfortable organising one with you.
+If you think it’s likely your aging client or loved one might experience a fall while you’re not present, ask them whether they have a safety plan if they fall.
+If they don’t have a plan, ask them whether they’d be comfortable organizing one with you.